What We Do

-Imagine what it is like to be a child immersed in a frightening world through no fault of your own, but because you have been the victim of child abuse.
-In communities without a Child Advocacy Center, when a child is abused and finally finds the courage to tell someone about it, he/she is required to participate in multiple interviews, in places like police departments, each time reliving the horrors of the abuse.
-This process causes unnecessary trauma to many children, making it impossible for them to find the strength to testify in court.
-Child abusers may go free when their victims cannot testify.
+In communities without a Child Advocacy Center, when a child is abused and finally finds the courage to tell someone about it, he/she is required to participate in multiple interviews, in places like police departments or hospitals, each time reliving the horrors of the abuse.
+This process causes unnecessary trauma to many children, making it challenging for them to find the strength to testify in court.
+As a result, child abusers may go free when their victims cannot find the strength to testify.